Characters who have appeared in several films of the James Bond franchise.

 - Those Two Guys: Michael Kitchen returned as Tanner in The World is Not Enough, and the pair became M's recurring staff.

-- Token Minority: He was the only notable regular non-white supporting character during the Brosnan era.
+- Token Minority: He was the only notable regular non-white supporting character during the Brosnan era (and up until the Daniel Craig era, the only notable regular non-white supporting character, period).

 Played by: Joe Don Baker